 Kuala Lumpur’s Chinatown is a colorful and lively part of the city filled with restaurants and hawker stands serving up good cheap eats and cheap shopping.
 If you’re here you’re looking for hotels near or along Petaling Street.

-You can also walk to other points of interest in KL such as Central Market and Merdeka Square, sight of KL’s independence.
+You can also walk to other points of interest in KL such as Central Market and Merdeka Square, the sight of KL’s independence.

 So if you want to see the old parts of Kuala Lumpur, picking a hotel right in KL’s Chinatown will put you in touch with KL’s rich history.
 This is why many consider Chinatown as one of the best areas to stay in Kuala Lumpur.